soukoku/ntwain/README.md

 Because it hosts its own message thread, the events will likely be raised from another thread.
 If you would like things marshalled to a UI thread then set the SynchronizationContext property to the one from the UI thread.
+Note that on certain consumer-grade scanner drivers this may hang the event, so if you find yourself in that position you'll have to find another way to synchronize data to UI threads.

 ```